 4. Helps Students Process and Learn New Information

-Relaxation offers the invaluable opportunity for your students to consciously shift their focus from external experiences to internal understanding.
+Relaxation offers an invaluable opportunity for your students to consciously shift their focus from external experiences to internal understanding.
 This shift in focus allows students to non-reactively observe and reflect on inner thoughts, ideas, and feelings.
 By encouraging self-awareness, relaxation teaches students to tune into what’s going on inside and to let go of any unproductive tension that they may be holding on to.
 Relieved of this tension, students gain the cognitive freedom to effectively process and learn new information.

 5. Increases Readiness to Learn